Valorant-Draft-Circuit/VDC-Operations-Rulebook/rulebook/rulebook.md

 - **15.3	Stage 2: Cuts/Renewals**
   - 15.3.1	Poaching rules in Section 7.2 apply.
 Franchises may no longer talk to players directly.
   - 15.3.2	Following Open Discussion, franchises will be able to renew contracts with players.
 Any expiring contracts will need to be renewed or the player will become a Free Agent that may be signed by any other franchise during Unrestricted Transactions.
 Any renewed contracts will last for 1 season.
 The number of contract renewals a player may make is not limited.
-    - 15.3.2.1 If a player does not renew their contract, they can not sign with that franchise until 2 match days have passed, including pre-season.
-They may, however, still be drafted by the franchise.
+    - 15.3.2.1 Players who do not renew their contract during any of the previous periods may re-sign to the franchise on a one season contract.
   - 15.3.3	Any players may be cut, including those with seasons remaining on their contracts.
   - 15.3.4	Contract renewals are treated as new signings for the purpose of rule enforcement.
   - 15.3.5	At the end of this Stage, all players whose contracts were not renewed will be ended and the players will become Free Agents that will be drafted if not signed.
 Any players renewed will require a "Keeper Pick" in the draft.